lichess-org/chessground/README.md

 It targets modern browsers, as well as mobile development using Cordova.

+### License

-Chessground is distributed under the GPL-3.0 license.
-If you're not sure what this means, check out [greendrake.info/#nfy0](http://greendrake.info/#nfy0).
+Chessground is distributed under the *GPL-3.0 license*.
+When you use chessground, your website becomes GPL as well, and *you must release your source code*.

+Please read more about it on [greendrake.info/#nfy0](http://greendrake.info/#nfy0).

 ### Demos